-Some of my favorite recipes begin with “first you fry up some bacon…”, and that immediately tells you a lot about this dish.
+Some of my favorite recipes begin with “first you fry up some bacon…” and that immediately tells you a lot about this dish.
 Garden fresh spoils of spring and summer blend together perfectly to create a flavor that’ll make your tongue slap your mouth.
-I’ve made countless variations of this okra recipe though the years but this one tends to be my favorite these days — mostly because, well, bacon.
+I’ve made countless variations of this okra recipe throughout the years but this one tends to be my favorite these days — mostly because, well, bacon.
 I mean, seriously.
 Bacon.

 Chop up your onion and dice your okra and tomatoes.

-Then, fry your bacon in a large skillet and set it aside on a paper towel lined plate once it is nice and crispy.
+Then, fry your bacon in a large skillet and set it aside on a paper towel-lined plate once it is nice and crispy.

-In the bacon grease that is now in the skillet, place your onions and cook over medium high heat until they are translucent.
+In the bacon grease that is now in the skillet, place your onions and cook over medium-high heat until they are translucent.

 If using turkey bacon, as I do now, add a tablespoon of olive oil to the skillet.